thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-0.rst

 - enter ``C-c C-l`` (this means ``Ctrl-c Ctrl-l``).
-  Whenever you do this, Agda will check the document is written correctly.
+  Whenever you do this, ``agda`` will check the document is written correctly.
   This will open the ``*Agda Information*`` window looking like

   .. code::